 The earlier the WWOOFer plans ahead, the more likely that they will stay their preferred Hosts.
 Some hosts need time to prepare for your visit and others prefer not to commit so far ahead.

 What you will do when you arrive should be decided in advance before your visit when you communicate with your host(s).

 Visas are entirely your responsibility.
 Neither the WWOOFChina organization nor WWOOF China Hosts, can sponsor or support you in any way on visas matters.
-If you are in any doubt about your eligibility for a visa to China, go here Chinese Tourist Visa Information and navigate to the page concerning visas.
+If you are in any doubt about your eligibility for a tourist visa to China, please contact the Chinese embassy or consulate or visa application office in your country.
 If, after you have applied and paid for WWOOF China membership, you find you are unable to obtain a visa, a refund will not be given.

 WWOOF China does not advise or assist with obtaining visas, including answering questions about visas, providing papers or letters of introduction for visas, and the like.
 Please direct all your questions about visas to the Chinese visa office in the city where you live, or you ask a travel agent what documents are required for travel.

 What is the best way to contact Hosts?

 Use every method the Host has provided to make contact: Telephone, email, fax, etc. Don’t rely on email alone unless that is all the host has provided.
 The telephone is often the best method to make contact and arrangements with WWOOF China Hosts.
 Many hosts live in rural locations where internet access may be spotty, while other hosts offer wifi with their accommodations.
 Often hosts are using their phones for internet access and email access.
 WWOOF China recommends you telephone the host as a first method of contact followed with an email.